run-x/opta-docs/content/en/docs/Modules reference/Service modules/aws.md

   ```
   CPU is given in millicores, and Memory is in megabytes.
 * `public_uri` -- Optional.
 The full domain to expose your app under as well as path prefix.
 Must be the full parent domain or a subdomain referencing the parent as such: "dummy.{parent[domain]}/my/path/prefix"
-* `additional_iam_roles` -- Optional.
-A list of extra IAM role arns not captured by Opta which you wish to give to your service.
+* `additional_iam_policies` -- Optional.
+A list of extra IAM role policies not captured by Opta which you wish to give to your service.

 *Outputs*